-Signs and Symptoms of Scoliosis: Treating the Condition
+Signs and Symptoms of Scoliosis:

-Pain and Restricted Breathing also Signs of Scoliosis
+Back Pain and Restricted Breathing With Scoliosis

 - Lower quality of life